NamitaMalik/Realtime-Update-in-Angular2/README.md

 }
 ```

-...and this is the place where we need to make the most important change i.e. making the `totalTicketCount` a **subject**.
+... and this is the place where we need to make the most important change i.e. making the `totalTicketCount` a **subject**.

 Well, the above line put up a plethora of questions in front of us so let's try to answer each question one by one: